-Taxes for small businesses in Nigeria are usually not taken cognizance of.
+Taxes for small businesses in Nigeria are usually not paid enough attention.
 Many small businesses either forget or purposely skip tax payments in their budgets.

 Taxes are what businesses pay the government for operating.
 Whether you run a sole proprietorship, partnership, limited liability company, or corporation, you must follow your country’s tax rules.
 Taxes fund federal, state, and local government activities, so if your business is registered, a portion of your profits goes to the government.